Sjors/nado-book/taproot/activation.md

 It may seem paradoxical that strict rules allow for _more_ features, but in chapter @sec:segwit, under the future SegWit versions section, we explained why this works.
 In this chapter, we’re less concerned with how soft forks work, and instead we focus on how they’re activated.

 There are a few different ways to introduce a soft fork.
 You can do it randomly by accident, or you can deliberately sneak one into the code.
-You can also announce a date or block height from which the new rules apply.
+You can also announce a date (known as a flag day) or block height from which the new rules apply.
 Finally — and this is how things currently work — you can have miners signal and have the soft fork activate once a certain threshold is reached.

 But perhaps what matters more than the mechanics of activation is how a decision is reached to deploy the soft fork in the first place.
 And who decides anyway?